-Applicable for filter $\alpha = 2$.

-1For Sallen-Key stage U1A: R1 = R2, and C1 = C2, etc.
+Applicable for filter $\alpha$ = 2.
+For Sallen-Key stage U1A: R1 = R2, and C1 = C2, etc.

-2For Multiple Feedback stage U1B: R6 = R5, R7 = R5/2, and
+For Multiple Feedback stage U1B: R6 = R5, R7 = R5/2, and

-C4 = 2C3
+C4 = 2C3.
 For additional information on the active filters and active crossover networks, please consult the data sheet for the OP279, a dual rail-to-rail high-output current operational amplifier.

-Direct Access Arrangement for Telephone Line Interface Figure 42 illustrates a +5 V only transmit/receive telephone line interface for 600 Ω transmission systems.
-It allow full duplex transmission of signals on a transformer coupled 600 Ω line in a differential manner.
-Amplifier A1 provides gain which can be adjusted to meet the modem output drive requirements.
-Both A1 and A2 are configured so as to apply the largest possible signal on a single supply to the transformer.
-Because of the AD8531/AD8532/AD8534's high output current drive and low dropout voltage, the largest signal available on a single +5 V supply is approximately 4.5 V p-p into a 600 Ω transmission system.
-Amplifier A3 is configured as a difference amplifier for two reasons: (1) It prevents the transmit signal from interfering with the receive signal, and (2) it extracts the receive signal from the transmission line for amplification by A4.
+Direct Access Arrangement for Telephone Line Interface

+Figure 42 illustrates a 5 V only transmit/receive telephone line interface for 600 $\Omega$ transmission systems.
+It allows full duplex transmission of signals on a transformer coupled 600 $\Omega$ line in a differential manner.
+Amplifier A1 provides gain that can be adjusted to meet the modem output drive requirements.
+Both A1 and A2 are configured to apply the largest possible signal on a single supply to the transformer.
+Because of the high output current drive and low dropout voltage of the AD8531/AD8532/ AD8534s, the largest signal available on a single 5 V supply is approximately 4.5 V p-p into a 600 $\Omega$ transmission system.
+Amplifier A3 is configured as a difference amplifier for two reasons: (1) It prevents the transmit signal from interfering with the receive signal and (2) it extracts the receive signal from the transmission line for amplification by A4.
 A4's gain can be adjusted in the same manner as A1's to meet the modem's input signal requirements.
 Standard resistor values permit the use of SIP (Single In-line Package) format resistor arrays.
-Couple this with the AD8531/AD8532/AD8534's 8-pin SOIC or TSSOP footprint and this circuit offers a compact, cost-sensitive solution.